- For annual performance, please refer to our Sustainability Report 2019.

 Safety Management System

 Safety management systems are in place to meet our safety objectives during the design, construction and commissioning phases of individual development projects within and outside Hong Kong.
 Regular audits are conducted to ensure effective implementation of the systems.
 For more information, please refer to our Corporate Safety Management Model – Audit and System Assurance below.

 Corporate Strategic Safety Plan

 To align our safety strategy with the latest global trends, we review and formulate our Corporate Strategic Safety Plan every four years.
-The Plan consists of objectives categorised as Safety Aspirations, Safety Goals and Strategic Focus Areas, which guide us to effectively focus efforts towards the safety challenges faced by the Corporation as a whole and drive safety improvements across our operations.
+The Plan consists of objectives, categorised as Safety Aspirations, Safety Goals and Strategic Focus Areas, which guide us to effectively focus efforts towards the safety challenges faced by the Corporation and drive safety improvements across our operations.

 Corporate Safety Management Model

 Our Corporate Safety Management Model consists of eight core elements, providing an effective and robust system adaptable to business expansion and various safety challenges across our operations.
 Each of the eight core elements consists of safety management processes and systems to help us effectively oversee and improve our safety performance.